-R# Time VRF Violation Severity Level Horizon Lower Moderate High Severe R1 Real-time High The responsible entity failed to manage vegetation to prevent encroachment into the MVCD of a line identified as an element of an IROL or Major WECC transfer path and encroachment into the MVCD as identified in FAC-003-Table 2 was observed in real time absent a Sustained Outage.
-The responsible entity failed to manage vegetation to prevent encroachment into the MVCD of a line identified as an element of an IROL or Major WECC transfer path and a vegetation-related Sustained Outage was caused by one of the following: • A fall-in from inside the active transmission line ROW • Blowing together of applicable lines and vegetation located inside the active transmission line ROW • A grow-in R2 Real-time Medium The responsible entity failed to manage vegetation to prevent encroachment into the MVCD of a line not identified as an element of an IROL or Major WECC transfer path and encroachment into the MVCD as identified in FAC-003-Table 2 was observed in real time absent a Sustained Outage.
-The Transmission Owner failed to manage vegetation to prevent encroachment into the MVCD of a line not identified as an element of an IROL or Major WECC transfer path and a vegetation-related Sustained Outage was caused by one of the following: • A fall-in from inside the active transmission line
+R# Time VRF Violation Severity Level

+Horizon Lower Moderate High Severe

+R1 Real-time High The Transmission Ownerresponsible entity failed to manage vegetation in a manner such that the responsible entityTransmission Owner had an encroachment into the MVCD observed in Real time, absent a Sustained Outage.
+The responsible entity Transmission Owner failed to manage vegetation in a manner such that the responsible entity Transmission Owner had an encroachment into the MVCD due to a fall in from inside the ROW that caused a vegetation related Sustained Outage.
+The responsible entity failed to manage vegetation to prevent encroachment into the MVCD of a line identified as an element of an IROL or Major WECC transfer path and encroachment into the MVCD as identified in FAC-003-Table 2 was observed in real time absent a Sustained Outage.
+The responsible entity Transmission Owner failed to manage vegetation in a manner such that the responsible entity Transmission Owner had an encroachment into the MVCD due to blowing together of applicable lines and vegetation located inside the ROW that caused a vegetation related Sustained Outage.
+The responsible entity failed to manage vegetation to prevent encroachment into the MVCD of a line identified as an element of an IROL or Major WECC transfer path and a vegetation-related Sustained Outage was caused by one of the following: • A fall-in from inside the active transmission line ROW • Blowing together of applicable lines and vegetation located inside the active transmission line ROW • A grow-in The responsible entity Transmission Owner failed to manage vegetation in a manner such that the responsible entity Transmission Owner had an encroachment into the MVCD due to a grow in